JokerJohn/PALoc/README.md

 ## License

-This project's code is available under the [GNU General Public License v3.0](./LICENSE).
+This project's code is available under the [MIT LICENSE](./LICENSE).